taikingm/pratt-savi-810-2020-03-assignment_04/README.md

 1. **Creating a Tool to Automate a Task** - usually for some task automation, less an analysis, more data engineering.
 2. **Performing Data Analysis to Answer a Research Question** - this type of project requires plots and data insights.

-#### Emphasis

 Since writing the code is the challenging part.
 Do not think about this in scope of a normal project. **Keep your scope focused!** Keep it limited in functionality and if you finish early, you can add more features.
 I've seen students go down some pretty deep rabbit holes and emerge with some very disorganized projects.
 You could have only 30 lines of code or so, and still have a great project so long as the code is well written and the doc's are informative and it has some functionality that's useful in some capacity.

-Most likely someone will only glance at your Repository, so you want it to be organized and clean and very clear as to what the purpose of it is.
+Most likely someone such as a hiring manager will only glance at your Repository, so you want it to be organized and clean and very clear as to its purpose.

-#### Assignment 04 README.md Markdown file Submission
+## Assignment 04 Submission

-Your Assignment 04 Deliverables are listed below:
+You will **Fork** and **Clone this Repo** and **edit this README.md Markdown file**.
+This is your submission, just the link to your forked Repo and edited README.md file.
 This project should be the edited version of this README.md (**Markdown**) file.

 #### Learn more about [Markdown](https://www.markdownguide.org/).